thierschi/n-pose/README.md

 ### Train YOLO

-For training of the YOLO model's the scripts in `scripts/YOLO` can be used.
+For training of the YOLO models, the scripts in `scripts/YOLO` can be used.
 `train_yolo_seg.py` converts the data for segmentation and trains the `YOLOv8x-seg` model. `train_yolo_pose.py` converts the data for keypoint detection and trains the `YOLOv8x-pose` model. `train_yolo.py` trains both models.